8base/Documentation/docs/projects/backend/app-services/administer-users.md

 When a Team Member gets invited to a workspace, two separate user records are created for them.
 The first record is their _Team Member Record_ and the second is their _App User Record_.

-This is an important distinction to be understood.
+This is an important distinction.
 The roles that get added to the _Team Member User_ record determine which permissions the developer has within the Management Console.
 The permissions that get added to the _App User Record_ determine which permissions the developer has within the **application being built**.

 If the developer wants to test the application as if their account only had the "Guest" role, they can do so by updating their _App User Record_ with the desired role.
 However, only the workspace administrator is able to update and edit roles belonging to _Team Member Users_.